celine889/project-1/README.md

 ### Solution
 Generated GitHub authentication via browser login and retried push successfully.

+## Issues Encountered
+### Cursor IDE unfamiliar interface
+Confusion with the Cursor interface due to differences from the tutorials shown on YouTube, resulting in difficulty locating how to create or open a new repository immediately.

+### Solution
+Learned how to open a project folder and successfully set up the repository.

 ## What I Learned
 - Basic GitHub workflow
 - Using AI-assisted development tools